sraghauv/FullStackApp/README.md

 - **Search Bar**: Search for listings easily using the built-in search functionality.
 - **Create Listings**: Users can create and manage their own listings, including uploading photos and providing descriptions.

-Sure, here's a revised version of your GitHub README section regarding the technologies used, specifically mentioning AWS S3:

----

 ## Technologies Used:

 ### Backend